 Though the prerequisites are out of the way, there are still plenty of requirements that may need to be factored into your evaluation.
 Below are some points you can consider bringing into your analysis.

 Now that all the necessary requirements are in place it’s time to assign values.
 Some values might have more “weight” than others.
 In the example below, the cost and quality are a more important to us than time.

-you can easily compare vendors once you have conducted a test project.
+Using the above you can easily compare vendors once you have conducted a quality alignment task.
 All you have to do is substitute x,y,z with company names.